 5. Talk to a Professional.

-With their testimony, you can project what your professional future would be like and evaluate it. if it is something you like, what are the possible work activities, and if you imagine yourself working in that profession?
+With their testimony, you can project what your professional future would be like and evaluate it.

 6. Don’t Feel Pressured